mapbox/ecs-conex/readme.md

 ### Dockerfile

 The [Dockerfile](https://docs.docker.com/engine/reference/builder/) contains the commands required to build an image, or snapshot of your repository, when you push to GitHub.
 This file is located in the root directory of your application code.
+If you are using private npm modules, your Dockerfile might require some additional commands as listed over [here](https://github.com/mapbox/ecs-conex/blob/master/docs/npm.md)

 ### ECR Repository